kefflin/Requirement-analysis/README.md

 Example: Acceptance Criteria for “Checkout” Feature in Booking Management System Feature Name: Checkout

-. .Acceptance Criteria:
+.Acceptance Criteria:

-. .The system shall display a summary of booking details (date, time, service, price) before checkout.
+1. The system shall display a summary of booking details (date, time, service, price) before checkout.

-. .The user shall be able to select a preferred payment method (Credit Card, Mobile Money, or PayPal).
+2. The user shall be able to select a preferred payment method (Credit Card, Mobile Money, or PayPal).

-. .The system shall validate all payment details before processing.
+3. The system shall validate all payment details before processing.

-. .Upon successful payment, the system shall display a confirmation message with a unique booking reference number.
+4. Upon successful payment, the system shall display a confirmation message with a unique booking reference number.

-. .The system shall send an email and SMS confirmation to the user within 1 minute of successful checkout.
+5. The system shall send an email and SMS confirmation to the user within 1 minute of successful checkout.

-. .If the payment fails, the system shall display an error message and allow the user to retry.
+6. If the payment fails, the system shall display an error message and allow the user to retry.

-. .The system shall update booking availability in real-time after successful checkout.
+7. The system shall update booking availability in real-time after successful checkout.

-. .The checkout process shall be secured using SSL encryption to protect user data.
+8. The checkout process shall be secured using SSL encryption to protect user data.